...

 Events and Experiences at Hida Folk Village

-Unfortunately, their English website is relatively simple.
-So please check out their Japanese website HERE for a full list of activities the village provides.
-You can translate it to English using Google Chrome’s translation function at the right of the address bar.
+For a full list of activities the village provides, refer to HERE.
+You can translate it to English using Google Chrome’s translation function on the right of the address bar.
 To book your spot, please email [email protected] in advance (=゚ω゚)ノ.

 In autumn and winter, light-up events also take place in the village.
 If you don’t have time to visit the famous Shirakawa-gō, then come to Hida Folk Village to experience how people lived in the Edo period!

-Tip: There is a Guided Tour of Hida Folk Village that you can sign up to.
+Tip: There is a Guided Tour of Hida Folk Village that you can sign up for.

 Hida Volk Village’s Opening Hours, Admission Fee, and Access Information